 j) the applicant or Special Event Operator does not have or will not provide evidence of any required liquor licence;

 k) the applicant or Special Event Operator will not provide documentation or information as may be required in any other part of this Policy, or by the Manager of Special Events (including but not limited to event financial statements);

 l) the conduct of the applicant, or any partner, officer, director, employee or agent of the applicant, affords reasonable cause to believe that the applicant will not carry on his or her business in accordance with the law or with honesty or integrity;

 m) the applicant is carrying on activities that are contrary to the Special Events Policies, Special Events Administrative Procedures Manual or are in contravention of the Zoning By-law, Parks & Recreation Area By- law, “Streets By-law, ““Boulevard Tree Protection By-law”, or any other applicable law;

 n) the applicant is carrying on activities that are contrary to the Special Events Policies, Special Events Administrative Procedures Manual or are in contravention of the Zoning By-law, Parks & Recreation Area By-law, Streets By-law, or any other applicable law;

-o) there are reasonable grounds to believe that an application or other documents provided to the Managing Director by or on behalf of the applicant contains a false statement;
+o) there are reasonable grounds to believe that an application or other documents provided to the Deputy City Manager by or on behalf of the applicant contains a false statement;

-p) any information contained in the original application form, or any other information provided to the Managing Director, has ceased to be accurate and the Special Event Operator has not provided up-to-date accurate information to the Managing Director to allow the Managing Director to conclude that the approval should continue;
+p) any information contained in the original application form, or any other information provided to the Deputy City Manager, has ceased to be accurate and the Special Event Operator has not provided up-to-date accurate information to the Deputy City Manager to allow the Deputy City Manager to conclude that the approval should continue;

 q) an applicant or Special Event Operator does not meet, at any time, one or more of the requirements of the Special Events Policies, Special Events Administrative Procedures Manual, applicable By-law, or any conditions imposed on the approval;